Vegan Quinoa Patties are crispy, protein-packed veggie cakes that are gluten-free, meatless, and made with no breadcrumbs.

 For cooking quinoa

-- 1 cup uncooked (dry) quinoa or 3 cups cooked, if using pre-cooked quinoa
+- 1 cup uncooked (dry) quinoa OR 3 cups cooked

 - 2 cups water